aws-samples/emr-on-eks-benchmark/delta-perf/README.md

     "durationMs" : 4795
   } ]
 }
-FILE UPLOAD: Uploaded /home/hadoop/20220126-191336-test-report.json to s3:// ...
-SUCCESS
 ```

-The above metrics are also written to a json file and uploaded to the given path.
+The above metrics are also written to a json file and uploaded to your S3 path.
 Please verify that both the table and report are generated in that path.

 #### Run TPC-DS Benchmark
-Now that you are familiar with how the framework runs the workload, you can try running the small scale TPC-DS benchmark.
+Now that you are familiar with how the framework runs the workload, you can start with running the small scale TPC-DS benchmark.

 1. Read existing TPCDS data in parquet format, load data as Delta tables:
     ```bash